Elagizy/Transfer-Money-API/README.md

 # Transfer-Money-API
 **Author: Ehab Elagizy**

-2 APIs to retrieve balance and create transactions
+2 APIs to retrieve balance and create transactions.
+The project is developed in Java Spring Boot.

 ## Prerequisites
 - MongoDB installed